funnymania/Progressive-Web-Assembly-App/README.md

 As a PWA, we are looking to get this working on iOS / Android, as well as the desktop space.

 First we will develop the PWA, then the Unity WebGl app, and more complicated things will follow from there.

+# Gotchas!
+1. Do not run `vue build`.
+Instead, cd to project root and `npm run build`.